 Looking back, I wonder what those caring, well-meaning adults would have said if I answered their questions of grandeur with a frank demeanor and straight face, 'I want to engage with people by listening, talking, and connecting on an emotional level in order to heal wounds, create shared human experiences, and feel inspired along-side others on a daily basis.'

-It's a funny thought but I had no way of verbalizing it when I was young.
+It's a funny thought but the absolute truth.
+I can track it all the way back to my childhood - a path I have been following without even knowing.
+I simply had no way of explaining at the time.
 I'm surprised, however, that even now it is not often well-received or understood by the casual, polite yet invasive party conversationalist.
 "What do you do?" can turn into a lengthy discussion or a very short one.
 This is not meant to be judgmental or downplay the importance of a variety of interests, passions, careers, and life goals, but rather to highlight the difficulty of feeling like an outsider, especially in our younger, most formative years to the more common life passions and career goals.

 I can say with qualitative certainty that even those who fit into one box (career: engineer), do not fit into others (passion: unknown).
 It can also go something like this: 'Goal/passion/spirituality/meaning/purpose: to make art.
 Career: ohmygawdimsuchafailure!!!
 Shame spiral!!'
 Or, 'Goal: find a partner who loves me.
 Objectives: overcome terror of being loved, improve self-esteem, find passion in life, heal old wounds.
 Hobbies: therapy and books about self-esteem that I hide in a newspaper when in public.'
 These can all be very legitimate, difficult, and growth-producing scenarios with support and the knowledge that you are good, just as you are, without accomplishing any goals or figuring anything out.